KDE/documentation-develop-kde-org/content/docs/extend/plasma/kwin/_index.md

 ## Publishing

 Once you have created something nice, consider sharing it with other Plasma users!
-Create a zip file of the package folder `myscript`, and upload it in the [KDE Store](https://store.kde.org) under the category Linux/Unix Desktops > Window Managers > KWin > KWin scripts.
-Users will then be able to find and install your script with Discover or via “Get New Scripts…” in the system settings.
+Create a zip file of the package folder `myscript`, and upload it to the [KDE Store](https://store.kde.org) under the category Linux/Unix Desktops > Window Managers > KWin > KWin scripts.
+Users will then be able to find and install your script with Discover or via “Get New Scripts…” in System Settings.